Vamona Navelcar

-Vamona Ananta Sinai Navelcar (5 May 1930 – 18 October 2021) was a Portuguese artist who studied and worked in Portugal, Mozambique, and Goa.
+Vamona Ananta Sinai Navelcar (5 May 1929 – 18 October 2021) was a Portuguese artist (Note: He returned to India in his later years while still a Portuguese citizen) who studied and worked in Portugal, Mozambique, and Goa, India.
 He began his art career in Mozambique, after training in Portugal, where he also lived for some time.
 He excelled in Christian figurative art.
 He adopted the name of Ganesh, after an incident that caused him to be "reborn" and in memory of his brother Ganesh.

 Navelcar had been called "a state treasure of Goa, whose remarkable oeuvre spans several decades."
 He had twice received the Gulbenkian Foundation Fellowships (1963 and 1971) and he won an international award at the International Exhibition of Art in Monte Carlo for his ink drawing, Angoch Woman.
 He is considered a "prolific master of line" with a specialisation in murals and bas-relief composed of metallic, wooden and glass structures and his works form part of private and museum collections worldwide.

 Life and career

-Early life (1930–1954)
+Early life (1929–1954)

-Navelcar was born on 5 May 1930 in the village of Pomburpa, Bardes, Portuguese Goa.
+Navelcar was born on 5 May 1929 in the village of Pomburpa, Bardes, Goa, Portuguese India.
 He grew up by drawing and hiding his work from his family, who disapproved of it.

 Navelcar joined Bombay University in 1950 and was admitted to the Wardha University to study Hindustani (Hindi) and Urdu.
 He gained his SSCE and SSC in 1954 and decided not to continue to study medicine as he wanted to pursue arts by then.
 Returning to Goa, he secured a job with the Chowgule Company as an accountant and continued to produce his art work in his spare time, which was noticed and admired by his colleagues.
 After being asked by Chowgule, the owner of the company, to do some portraits of dignitaries of the time, including Paulo Bénard Guedes, who was the Governor-General of Portuguese India in 1953, his work was noticed.
 Guedes asked him to draw a portrait of Dr António de Oliveira Salazar, the then Prime Minister of Portugal, and subsequently awarded him a scholarship to study art in Portugal.